You can upgrade or downgrade your subscription plan at any time. For this, visit pricing page and choose the plan most suitable for you.

 We never ask you to make additional payments along the way as your needs change.
 Once your annual payment credit goes below 2 months, we’ll send you a reminder to renew.

-In case you have noticed a message in Crowdin that some features you need are not available for your current plan, this means that it is necessary to upgrade to one of the Organization plans.
+If you noticed a message in Crowdin that some features you need are not available for your current plan, this means that it’s necessary to upgrade.

 When you exceed your translation strings quota, you will receive an email from us asking to upgrade.
 After exceeding the limit of your plan quota, you have 10 more days to upgrade the subscription, otherwise, your project will be suspended for translators.
 However, you will still be able to access your account and project settings.
 Moreover, all data will remain as it is until the moment the subscription is updated.